sriramab/gamamanual/References/GAMLReferences/Operators.md

   *  **`grid_cells_to_graph`** (`container`) --->  `graph`

 #### Result:
 creates a graph from a list of cells (operand).
-An edge is created between neighbours.
+An edge is created between neighbors.

 #### Examples:
 ```